Pigs feet in white wine were a surprise treat for my Maman. In France, Mother’s Day is celebrated on May 31rst.

 What is Maman’s preferred variation on the basic recipe?
 Pieds de porc à la Sainte-Menehould.

 She removes the large bones and seasons the pig’s feet with a coating of Dijon mustard and seasoned bread crumbs.
 Then she tops them off with a pat of butter and broils or pan fries them until crisp and golden.

 Here is the original recipe as prepared in our corner of France.
 It is French country cooking in it’s simplest form.

-In France, Mother's Day is celebrated on May 31rst and so, as a surpise and a treat for my Maman, I prepared a Dutch oven full of her favorite dish - pig's feet in white wine.
+While this recipe is more of a "winter dish", in France, Mother's Day is celebrated on May 31rst and so, as a surpise and a treat for my Maman, I prepared a Dutch oven full of her favorite dish - pig's feet in white wine.